The Cave of the Sleeping Sharks (La Cueva de los Tiburones Dormidos), Isla Mujeres

 The Sharks

-Although the cave is called The Cave of the Sleeping Sharks (or Sleeping Shark Cave as some call it), it is unclear as to whether the sharks actually sleep.
+Although the cave is called The Cave of the Sleeping Sharks (or Sleeping Shark Cave as some call it), it is unclear whether the sharks actually sleep.
 Ramon once stated that the shark's eyes followed him intently as he moved around the cave.

 The first theory is related to decreased salinity.

-The second theory is that the combination of freshwater and saltwater in the caves, due to underground freshwater springs, may produce a euphoria similar to the Nitrogen Narcosis that scuba divers experience on deep dives.
+The second theory is that the combination of freshwater and saltwater in the caves, due to underground freshwater springs, may produce a euphoria similar to the Nitrogen Narcosis that scuba divers experience in deep dives.

 The Legends